shutterfreak/topmark/README.md

 ### Notes

-- `formatting.align_fields = true` vertically aligns the field names within the rendered header lines for readability.
+- `formatting.align_fields = true` vertically aligns field names for readability.
-- File-type specific behavior (shebang handling, XML prolog, blank line policies) is driven by internal **FileTypeHeaderPolicy** defaults and can be extended to new types.
+- File-type–specific behavior (shebang handling, XML prolog, blank-line policies) is driven by the internal **FileTypeHeaderPolicy** defaults.
+- Use `topmark dump-config` to see the **effective merged configuration** after all layers and overrides are applied.

 The `EnumParam` class enables shell completion for enum-based CLI options.